erendgrmnc/OyununAdresi-BlogWebApplication/README.md

 <br>
 +App includes user profiles and users can able to make comments on blogs.
 <br>
-+Comatible with all screen sizes.
++Compatible with all screen sizes.

 <--Screenshots(Desktop)-->
 <br>